 “I can’t stop stalking my wife’s past!”
 Yes, you can.

 Use the challenge of social media as an opportunity to grow stronger.

-So take this opportunity to set a new goal for yourself: tell yourself that you’re going to overcome retroactive jealousy no matter what, so that some day soon you won’t give a second thought to seeing your partner’s ex on Facebook.
+So take this opportunity to set a new goal for yourself: tell yourself that you’re going to overcome retroactive jealousy no matter what so that someday soon you won’t give a second thought to “stalking my wife’s past” on Facebook.